ikornaselur/pytest-partial-compare/README.md

-# pytest-partial-dict-compare
+# pytest-partial-compare

-A pytest plugin that lets you partially compare dictionaries.
+A pytest plugin that lets you partially compare dictionaries and lists.

 When you have a complex dictionary and you only care about partially validating, it can be bothersome to do multiple asserts, one for each value.

-By using a `DictSubSet` you can write the subset of the dictionary that you want to be present, and get clear assertion errors if there is any values missing or not matching
+By using a `DictSubset` you can write the subset of the dictionary that you want to be present, and get clear assertion errors if there is any values missing or not matching